petrukhnov/FactorioSiloRandomPosition/README.md

 # Thanks

-Factorio community and espeacially zx64 on Fctorio Discord.
+Factorio community and especially zx64 on Fctorio Discord.